codeforamerica/intake/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] migrations
 - [ ] data migrations
 - [ ] celery tasks
-- [ ] changes to environment settings
+- [ ] changes to environment variables
 - [ ] configuration changes for 3rd party services (Travis, Heroku, AWS, Github, etc)

 ### Testing & Checks

-Please include a list of human checks suggested for this PR, such as user acceptance tests or checks needed as part of the deployment process.
+Please include a list of human checks suggested for this PR, such as user acceptance tests (UAT) or checks needed as part of the deployment process.

 Please summarize any integration or unit tests used to verify that this works